innaky/out-spaces/README.markdown

 # Out-Spaces

-Rename the filenames of a directory, deleting spaces and joining the name.
+* Rename the filenames of a directory, deleting spaces and joining the name.
+* Adding prefix or sufix for the filenames of a directory.

 ## Usage

+### Out spaces

 * First: